MediaComem/comem-devmobil/subjects/rxjs/README.md

 ## Why would I use this... thing?

-We already discussed the topic of using **callbacks** to do so, and seen that it could rapidly [get out of hands][callback-hell] when multiple async operations are to be executed one after the other.
+We already discussed the topic of using **callbacks** to handle asynchronous operations, and seen that it could rapidly [get out of hands][callback-hell] when multiple async operations are to be executed one after the other.

-So we learnt about **[Promises][js-prom]**, wich aleviate the pains of callbacks and allow setting up more controlled flow of actions.
+So we learnt about **[Promises][js-prom]**, wich mitigates the pains of callbacks and allow setting up more controlled flow of actions.

-> But depending on the use case, Promises would not be adequate.
+> But Promises have their limitations and, depending on your needs, they could not be adequates.

-Observables (and reactive programming) are nothing more than **another tool to work with async operations**.
+Observables (and reactive programming) are **another tool to work with async operations**.

 ### Comparison